artus9033/NodeJS-QMC5883L/README.md

 1. initialize()
 * always returns true (in the future will return false if the compass cannot be initialized)
 * is obligatory to be called before any data is read
+* sets the compass mode to continuous, output data rate to 200Hz, the RNG to 8 Gauss and over-sampling ratio to 256

 2. readData()
 * returns a javascript Object of format { x: value, y: value, z: value }
 * if the initialize() function had not been called earlier, the x, y & z value are 0